 PhUSE Annual Conference

 PhUSE attendees are mostly programmers as well as their managers working in the pharmaceutical industry.
 Most conference participants come from European countries.
 Participants work for pharmaceutical companies, CROs and other service providers as well as software developing companies.

 Held once a year in October, this four-day event gives members the opportunity to share, contribute and advance ideas.
 Featuring inspirational keynote speakers, stream presentations, hands-on workshops, an interactive poster session and evening events, the PhUSE Annual Conference has established itself as the premier conference in Europe for clinical data scientists.
 Throughout the Conference, exhibitors and sponsors showcase their products and services to attendees.

 PhUSE tries to cover all aspects of programming relevant to the drug development process in the pharmaceutical industry.
 The majority of technical papers will be focused on programming with SAS.

 What Do I Get for My Registration Fee?

-Along with participation in the conference sessions, there will be evening events on Sunday and Monday night, lunch and coffee breaks from Monday to Wednesday as well as cheese and wine during the poster session on Tuesday evening.
+Along with participation in the conference sessions, there are evening events on the Sunday and Monday night, lunch and coffee breaks from Monday to Wednesday.

 Why Should I Attend?

-By attending PhUSE, you will be attending the only European conference specifically targeting Programmers in the pharmaceutical industry.
+You will be attending the only European conference specifically targeting programmers in the pharmaceutical industry.
 It is an excellent opportunity for continued education and will allow you to learn about new trends, technologies and industry requirements.
 During the conference, you will be able to present your solutions and receive feedback from peers as well as sharing programming tips and tricks and learn from others.